greybeard-code/plane-spotter/README.md

   sudo crontab -e -u dump1090
 ```
  - plane-spotter.py, every hour, 10 minutes after the hour (1:10, 2:20, 3:10, etc)
  - plane-spotter-weekly, once a week on Monday morning at 1:25 am

 Add to the bottom of the crontab and save:
 ```
 # PlaneSpotter
 10 * * * * python /home/pi/plane_spotter.py
 25 1 * * 1 python /home/pi/plane_spotter_weekly.py
 ```
-Create a reports directory in your html directory and give the dump1090 user permisson to create files there.
+Create a reports directory in your html directory and give the dump1090 user permission to create files there.
 If you're not using ADBSreceiver, use your html directory.
 ```
 sudo mkdir /var/www/html/plane-spotter/
 sudo chmod 766  /var/www/html/plane-spotter/